Information about your blue bin.

 The recycling facility is not designed to capture this material.

-Potential to damage sorting equipment and recycling facility not designed to capture this material.
+Potential to damage sorting equipment and recycling facility is not designed to capture this material.

 Top tips for blue bins: